stigok/githubhook/README.md

 ### Example

-    PORT=3000 SECRET=sesame CMD="touch trigger.refresh" nodemon -d 1 -e refresh -x "git pull && npm start"

-Where `nodemon` runs the command specified by `-x`, and restarts it whenever a file with extension `-e` is updated.
+In a setup where a node application is watched by `nodemon`, where it runs the command specified by `-x`, and restarts it whenever a file with extension `-e` is updated.

+    nodemon -d 1 -e refresh -x "git pull && npm start"

 The `githubhook` executes `touch trigger.refresh` whenever a valid payload is sent to the HTTP server.

+    PORT=3000 SECRET=sesame CMD="touch trigger.refresh" githubhook

 ## TODO